Private Psychology Practice

 Principles that guide my work

-Your experiences make sense in the context of your life.
-Many patterns that feel confusing or painful today often began as ways of coping, adapting, or surviving difficult circumstances.
+Your experiences make sense.
+Many patterns that feel confusing today often began as ways of coping or surviving.

-Our minds and nervous systems adapt to experience.
-Trauma and prolonged stress can affect how the body responds to the world, sometimes leaving people feeling constantly on edge, overwhelmed, or shut down even when the danger has passed.
+Our minds adapt to experience.
+Trauma and prolonged stress can affect how the body responds to the world.

 Growth is rarely linear.
-Meaningful change often involves reflection, setbacks and learning.
-This is a normal and expected part of the process.
+Reflection and setbacks are a normal part of change.

-Over time, many people find that therapy helps them develop greater understanding, more choice in how they respond to difficulties, and a stronger sense of connection with themselves and the life they want to live.
+Over time, many people find that therapy helps them develop greater understanding, more choice in how they respond to difficulties, and a stronger sense of connection with themselves.

 Ways of Working Together